 Mary Power from mPower People presented to the Year 11 girls in PCT this week.
-During her presentation, she explained how differences in our personalities can impact how we relate and deal with each other.
+She explained how differences in our personalities can impact how we relate and deal with each other.

-Not only is this message important at school, but also within friendship groups, in the workplace and in the future as the girls head off to further study and work opportunities.
+This message is important at school but also in friendships, in the workplace and in future study and work opportunities.

-After the presentation yesterday, I think we all learnt to value our differences as women and the importance of collaborating with people who think differently.
-Mary set a great example of how women can work together to achieve great things.
+We all learnt to value our differences as women and the importance of collaborating with people who think differently.
 Amity Tsagaris

-My take-away from our guest speaker presentation is that no matter who we are, what our strengths are, what our personalities are, we all have the ability to work together and cooperate in order to create a harmonious environment.
+My take-away is that no matter who we are, what our strengths are, what our personalities are, we all have the ability to work together and cooperate in order to create a harmonious environment.
 Especially as young women, it is important that we support and respect each other, and help each other to achieve our goals.
 Sarah Durston